-The following two pages show the TV Hookup/wiring diagram.
+On page 36 and 37 it shows the TV hook-up/wiring diagram.
 This diagram is for all models except the Front Living Room models.
+When using cable signal, BE SURE to turn 12 volt DC power off at the power supply.